ac-ciano/MSc-dissertation/README.md

 - Ethical review board approval for any adaptations
 - Responsible use of suicide risk prediction models
 - Privacy protection for individuals

-## 📄 License

-[Specify your license here - e.g., MIT, GPL, etc.]

-## 🙏 Acknowledgments

-- Data providers: [Specify if allowed by DUA]
-- Funding sources: [If applicable]
-- Computational resources: [If applicable]

----

-**⚠️ Disclaimer**: This project is for research purposes only.
-The models and predictions should not be used as substitutes for professional mental health assessment or intervention.